helloworldsmart/courses/README.md

 ### Topics covered

-The focus will be on computer science, math, and engineering courses, but I have other interests as well, like music and history.
+The focus will be on computer science, math, and engineering courses, but I have other interests as well, like music and dance.

 Below is a list of every course that is either done, in progress, or being taken soon.